Cast in bronze, Edgar Martinez immortalized by Mariners with statue outside T-Mobile Park

 Martinez’s reality has moved even closer to his hero’s following Wednesday’s presentation.
 Clemente, the Pittsburgh Pirates’ legend, was honored with a statue outside PNC Park in 1994, and Mariners broadcaster Rick Rizzs mentioned taking Martinez to visit Clemente’s statue during his final season and seeing the impact it had on the Hall of Famer.

 Yet the experience of meeting an idol isn’t quite what everyone gets from the statue.
-Griffey joked that if Martinez had simply hit a home run instead of a double to walk off Game 5 of the 1995 ALDS, the former Mariners center fielder wouldn’t have to keep seeing highlights of himself sliding into home.
-However, Martinez fired back, pointing out that if he had hit third and Griffey batted cleanup, he would’ve been standing on third after his friend’s base hit with the game still tied.
+Griffey joked that if Martinez had simply hit a home run instead of a double to walkoff Game 5 of the 1995 ALDS, the former Mariners center fielder wouldn’t have to keep seeing highlights of himself sliding into home.
+However, Martinez fired back, pointing out that if he had hit third and Griffey batted cleanup, he would’ve been standing on third after his friend’s base hit with the score still tied.

 “Sometimes things just play out perfect,” he said.